control-monkey/terraform-provider-cm/docs/resources/disaster_recovery_configuration.md

 Optional:

 - `groups_json` (String) JSON format of your custom strategy.
 Describe how to group the resources we backup into your VCS.
 This field is required only when `mode` is set to `manual`.
-This filed is not allowed when `mode` is set to `default`.
+This field is not allowed when `mode` is set to `default`.
 For more information: [ControlMonkey Documentation](https://docs.controlmonkey.io/main-concepts/disaster-recovery/infrastructure-daily-backup#how-to-configure)

 <a id="nestedatt--backup_strategy--vcs_info"></a>